 Because the body changes L-tryptophan into other metabolites, 5-hydroxytrypotphan (5-HTP) is a supplement that may be even better for promoting the production of melatonin than L-tryptophan.
 Furthermore, 5-HTP boosts the body’s production of serotonin, which not only helps to promote better sleep, but can also help to offset those late-night munchie cravings that you may experience.
 Take about 100 to 300 mg of 5-HTP about an hour before bedtime, on either a full or empty stomach.

-- Supports mood and sleep - We supplemented 200mg of pure 5-HTP with 20mg of SAMe and 20mg of L Tryptophan to optimize 5-HTP conversion and support stress levels in the body.
+- Supports mood and rest - We supplemented 200mg of pure 5-HTP with 20mg of SAMe and 20mg of L Tryptophan to optimize 5-HTP conversion and support stress levels in the body.